 Applicable to Fulbright Grants and to Foreign Grants supplemented by Fulbright Grants.

-For additional eligibility/ineligibility requirements, please visit the following section of the Fulbright website: http://us.fulbrightonline.org/about/eligibility
+For additional eligibility/ineligibility requirements, please visit the eligibility section of the Fulbright website.

 NOTE: Students may receive only one U.S. Department of State-funded US Student Fulbright grant in a lifetime, including Fulbright travel.
 Fulbright-Hays Doctoral Dissertation Research Abroad grantees are not eligible to apply for a U.S. Department of State-funded U.S. Student Fulbright grant.
 However, recipients of U.S. Department of State-funded U.S. Student Fulbright grants are eligible to receive a Fulbright-Hays Doctoral Dissertation Abroad award one year following the completion of their U.S. Department of State-funded grant.
 Candidates may NOT apply to IIE and CIES in the same year.

 Various amounts to cover a year of studying or teaching.
 Awards more than 1,300 grants to U.S. students.
-Additional information regarding possible benefits may be found here.
+See additional information regarding possible benefits.

 “Fostering leadership, learning and empathy between cultures was and remains the purpose of the international scholarship program” ~Senator J. William Fulbright